dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/use-in-framework.md

 When decoding barcodes, it's common for users to switch to another component.
 If you're familiar with handling network requests, you know that this situation is very common.

-Here's how we could handle with proper checks to avoid program errors:
+Here's how we could handle this with proper checks to avoid program errors:

 ```ts
 let isDestroyed = false;